-Montjuic Cable Car tickets
+Montjuic Cabe Car

-Visitors can either purchase return tickets (available online) or one-way tickets.
+You can either purchase return tickets (available online) or one-way tickets.

 One-way tickets are available only at the ticket counters at the stations.

-Even though there are other ways of getting to Montjuïc Hill, tourists and most locals opt for the Montjuic cable car tickets because it offers a bird’s-eye view of Barcelona.
+Even though there are other ways of getting to Montjuïc Hill, tourists and most locals opt for the cable car tickets because it offers a bird’s-eye view of Barcelona.

 Montjuic Castle & Cable Car